 Search volume - the search volume tells you how much people are using a specific term in their searches.
 A higher number indicates there are more people using it.
 But not all keywords are created equal so don't assume that a higher search volume simply means "this keyword is better".
 We'll talk about "searcher intent" a bit further down and that should help you understand how a lower search volume sometimes can be indicative of something good.

 Keyword difficulty - keyword difficulty is a number that represents how difficult it is to rank on any particular keyword.
-Competing for ranking in a lower difficulty keyword is likely to yield results faster, but as you'll usually find, lower difficulty keywords (with some exceptions) also have lower search volume.
+Competing for ranking in a lower-difficulty keyword is likely to yield results faster, but as you'll usually find, lower-difficulty keywords (with some exceptions) also have lower search volume.
 Figuring out which keywords to target is neither here nor there.
 Try to find your Goldilocks zone.

-Search Categorization - Categorizing searches associating them with the intent with which those searches were made can help you strategize how you'd like to optimize for a particular keyword.
+Search Categorization - Categorizing searches and associating them with the intent with which those searches were made can help you strategize how you'd like to optimize for a particular keyword.
 For example, IgniteVisibility's SEO Keyword Research 101: The Complete Guide by John E. Lincoln offers three categorizations that relate to a typical sales funnel: